kashinathbiradar/EDA-ON-Flight_Price/README.md

 # EDA on Flight Price Dataset

 ## Project Overview
-    This project focuses on Exploratory Data Analysis (EDA) of a flight price dataset.
-    The main goal is to uncover insights about how different features such as airline, source, destination, duration, stops, and travel date influence flight ticket prices.
+This project focuses on Exploratory Data Analysis (EDA) of a flight price dataset.The main goal is to uncover insights about how different features such as airline, source, destination, duration, stops, and travel date influence flight ticket prices.

  ### By analyzing the dataset, we aim to: